Got a question about the study that we haven’t answered below? Please get in touch.

 Is the installer male or female?

 Most installations in Melbourne will be carried out by Pippa Soccio and Johnny Walker, who will each schedule an appointment with you at a convenient time.
-Pippa is a Senior Research Scientist with CSIRO (and the Project Leader) and Johnny is a licensed electrician with Sustainability Wise.
-If you prefer only male or female installers, please let us know when scheduling your appointments, and we will meet those requirements by engaging with other members of the broader team.
+Pippa is a Senior Research Scientist with CSIRO and the Project Leader.
+Johnny is a licensed electrician with Sustainability Wise, and at times will be supported by Mick.
+Pippa and Johnny will also complete the installations in Darwin.

+In Sydney and Brisbane our local installers are Tonja Gibson, Cameron McDonald and Catriona Bennett who are all CSIRO staff.
 All the installers have undergone police background checks and hold Working with Children approvals.
 They will also present photo identification upon arrival for your peace of mind.

 How do I know that the data you collect about me and my lifestyle will be kept private?

 CSIRO takes the trust Australians place in our research very seriously.
 To ensure your privacy, every aspect of this study has been thoroughly reviewed by a panel of senior scientists.
 Thus, the data we collect about you is securely stored and divided into three unique identifiers, making it impossible to trace the information back to you or your apartment.
 Your confidentiality is a top priority in everything we do.
+If you have any concerns then please get in touch.

 Is there a way that I can follow the progress of this project over the next couple of years?